 As a business leader, the most important thing you can do, is to lead by example.

 Model the desired behaviour you expect, by arriving to work on time, and starting meetings and trainings on the dot.
-For staff who always seem to be late, warnings and potential suspensions rarely work and don’t always change behaviour.
+In the workplace, being punctual holds significant importance.
+Addressing tardiness through warnings and suspensions often proves ineffective in altering behaviour.

 Above are a few examples of the many contexts in which punctuality in the workplace and in business is key to building leadership presence, and the progression of your career or company.
 After all, there is much truth to the saying, “the early bird catches the worm!”